-In December 2020, prior to becoming a public company, our compensation committee approved discretionary annual bonuses for Dr. Hashim and Mr. Sanford for 2020 in the amount equal to 40% of their then-current annual salary, equal to \$160,000 and \$140,000, respectively, which were paid in December 2020, as reflected in the "Bonus" column of the Summary Compensation Table above.
-In December 2021, our compensation committee approved discretionary annual bonuses for Talat Imran, Dr. Hashim and Mr. Sanford for 2021 in the amount of \$375,000 with respect to Talat Imran and \$300,000 with respect to each of Dr. Hashim and Mr. Sanford, which were paid in December 2021, as reflected in the "Bonus" column of the Summary Compensation Table above.
+In December 2022, our compensation committee approved annual bonuses for Talat Imran, Dr. Hashim and Mr. Sanford for 2022 in the amount of \$312,000 with respect to Talat Imran and \$249,600 with respect to each of Dr. Hashim and Mr. Sanford, which were paid in December 2022, as reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.